 - A stoppage of work for any cause for which the employer cannot be held responsible.

-It is important to note that under the Act an employer may not rely on one of the above circumstances to stand down an employee without pay if there is an enterprise agreement or contract of employment in place and this provides alternate terms/conditions of standing down in that circumstance.
+In situations where there is an enterprise agreement or contract of employment, an employer may not rely on one of the above circumstances to stand down an employee without pay.
+This is an important part of the Act to note as an agreement provides alternate terms/conditions of standing down in that circumstance.